praveenreddy-dev/cart-page/README.md

 # Cart Page README

 This repository contains the implementation of a Cart Page with basic features like adding items, deleting items, and calculating the total cost.
-The cart page is a part of a web application and is currently under development.
+The cart page is a part of a web application and is currently under development.HTML and CSS files obtained from the [Web Dev Simplified](https://www.youtube.com/watch?v=YeFzkC2awTM).
+I further practiced and added JavaScript functionalities to enhance the cart page's interactivity.

 ## Features